rosenpass/rosenpass/papers/whitepaper.md

 ### Denial of Service Mitigation and Cookies {#dos-mitigation}

 Rosenpass derives its cookie-based DoS mitigation technique for a responder when receiving InitHello messages from Wireguard [@wg].

+**This is currently implemented in the Rosenpass implementation but still considered an experimental feature and not enabled by default.**

 When the responder is under load, it may choose to not process further InitHello handshake messages, but instead to respond with a cookie reply message (see Figure \ref{img:MessageTypes}).